 I admit it; like just about everyone, part of me still clings to the fantasy that if I just make awesome stuff, and keep on making more of it, somehow I’ll get discovered (how? by whom?), and my work will sell gangbusters (where? how?) without me having to lift a finger.
+The audience’s attention will naturally gravitate towards the work.
 I’ll make so much money that I can just sit back and plan my next amazing work…on my own schedule.

 In case you’re like me, I hate to be the one to have to tell you this, but that’s never going to happen.

 The No. 1 thing most people want to know right after, “how do I find the focus to finish my ambitious creative project” is, “how do I get people out there in the world to see—and buy—my work?”
 People write me all the time with questions about how to build visibility and how to go pro and make money.

 For a lot or people, learning how to build an audience is one of the most baffling, overwhelming, difficult hurdles in a creative career.
 (And by “audience,” I mean not just a social media following, but a tribe of committed fans who will buy your work and help spread the word about the awesome stuff you’re doing.)